Tutorials

 2. Click the yellow update button in the menu bar to update the drawing.

 3. Click on the hamburger menu and choose Print.
-This will open a new tab with the PDF file, which you can then save.
+This will open a new tab with the pdf file, which you can then save.

 Export to DXF/DWG